 In your search for a wedding photographer, you've likely narrowed down the style of photography that you love.
 But have you thought about the actual shots you'd like to have of your wedding day?
-Most photographers will have a conversation with you at some point to deduce the shots you want to be sure are captured on your day.
+Most photographers will have a conversation with you at some point to deduce wedding photos you want to be sure are captured on your day.
 There are some images from your big day that you'll want to treasure forever and any photographer worth their salt will try to absolutely nail for you.
 Want to know which ones we're talking about?
 Well, you had better read on.

 1. Getting Ready

 Those precious, nervous, excited pre-wedding moments are so special.
-If having both sides of the wedding party captured while getting ready is important to you, then either chose a photographer who comes with a second shooter or be sure that there is enough time for him/her to visit both parties in the morning.
+If having wedding photos of both sides of the wedding party captured while getting ready is important to you, then either choose a photographer who comes with a second shooter or be sure that there is enough time for him/her to visit both parties in the morning.
 It would also be helpful to share your timings with your photographers so that if you want images of you having your make up done, then the photographer knows when your MUA will be there.

 2. The Dress / Outfit